MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 For each project in the sample, you need the following:

-1. An Entra ID application to register a bot resource in Azure.
+1. An Microsoft Entra ID application to register a bot resource in Azure.
-1. An Entra ID identity provider application for authentication.
+1. An Microsoft Entra ID identity provider application for authentication.
     > [!NOTE]
-    > Currently, only the [Entra ID](/azure/bot-service/bot-builder-concept-identity-providers?view=azure-bot-service-4.0&tabs=adv2%2Cga2#azure-ad-v2-1&preserve-view=true) identity provider is supported.
+    > Currently, only the [Microsoft Entra ID](/azure/bot-service/bot-builder-concept-identity-providers?view=azure-bot-service-4.0&tabs=adv2%2Cga2#azure-ad-v2-1&preserve-view=true) identity provider is supported.

 ## Create the Azure RootBot resource